Is High Fructose Corn Syrup Actually Good For You?

 Where is it Hidden?

 High fructose corn syrup is most commonly found in soda, but it is also found in things like cereal, juice, and many store-bought desserts.
 One of the scariest things is that this toxic sweetener is commonly found in the juice and desserts served in hospitals.
-Unfortunately, this sweetener has no place being in foods served to anyone, let alone those who are sick.
-This is why reading food labels is so important, it’s not enough to trust.
+This is why reading food labels is so important; it’s not enough to trust.

 HFCS exists in obvious and less obvious places.
 Here are just some of the products it may be hidden in.

 - Salad dressing